dazinator/NetPack/README.md

 `NetPack` allows you to:

 1. Perform runtime pre-processing of these files, by defining a `Pipeline` using a C# fluent API.
-2. Watches for changes, and re-processes the pipeline when you edit files.
+2. Watches for changes, and re-processes the pipeline when changes to files are detected.
 This enables you to edit a file, and refresh your browser and immediately see the change.
 3. Works with the `IFileProvider` abtsraction - so files to be processed by a pipeline do not have to live on the physical disk
    (can be embedded etc)